Timothy P. Prince

 Prince's legal career began early when he spent his summers in college working for the San Bernardino County District Attorney Victim/Witness program and the San Bernardino County Law Library.
 Prince attended University of California, Hastings College of the Law, where he again received a number of scholarships, including the John Lewis King scholarship of the San Bernardino County Bar Association and the Leonard Family scholarship.
 He served as law review editor and earned his Juris Doctor degree in 1990.
 He worked for California Supreme Court Justice Marcus Kaufman, who was appointed to the high court from San Bernardino.

-Prince has served the public and legal profession for 22 years, practicing law with former San Bernardino County Bar Association presidents Caywood Borror, James Dunn, Richard Scott and M. Stanford Tomlinson.
+Prince has served the public and legal profession for over 25 years, practicing law with former San Bernardino County Bar Association presidents Caywood Borror, James Dunn, Richard Scott and M. Stanford Tomlinson.
 Borror and Tomlinson both received the prestigious James B. Surr Award, the highest honor of the local bar.
 For the last ten years, Prince has been partner at Tomlinson, Nydam & Prince, LLP in San Bernardino, now Tomlinson & Prince, L.L.P., responsible for major product liability, wrongful termination and personal injury litigation, representing both injured persons and businesses.
 His many courtroom victories include a jury verdict on behalf of a 58-year-old employee fired by a San Francisco engineering firm.

 He is active in many local civic organizations such as the Rotary Club of San Bernardino, where he served as President in 2007-08.
 He has also served as Director of the Downtown Business Association, Trustee of the Native Sons of the Golden West, Community Action Fund Director of Planned Parenthood of Orange and San Bernardino Counties and currently sits on the Board of Directors for Habitat for Humanity.
 His past offices include Club President of the California Alumni Association as well as Resolutions Chair of the San Bernardino County Bar Association.
 Prince served as Judge Pro Tempore of the San Bernardino Superior Court.
 He donates his time and legal experience to the Legal Aid Clinic of San Bernardino and California State University, San Bernardino Legal Clinic.